gkramya30/L100_series/Behavioral_Design_Patterns/state-pattern/README.md

 ## What is the State Pattern?

 The **State Pattern** is a **Behavioral Design Pattern** that allows an object to change its behavior when its internal state changes—making the object appear to change its class.
-It encapsulates state-specific behavior into separate classes and delegates actions to the current state object :contentReference[oaicite:0]{index=0}.
+It encapsulates state-specific behavior into separate classes and delegates actions to the current state object.

 ---